top of page

 Scheduling a Mediation

-To schedule or discuss services, you can call the Center at (937) 333-2364.
+To schedule or discuss services, you can call the Center at (937) 333-2345.
 A mediation specialist will listen to the concerns you have about your situation and answer your questions.
-The staff will work with everyone involved to find an agreeable time and date for your mediation.
+The staff will work with everyone involved to find a time and date for your mediation.
 You can also refer a case to mediation, either for yourself or others, by using our referral form.

 Preparing for Mediation

-2. What do you want the other person(s) to understand about you that might help in resolving matters for him/her?
+• What do you want the other person(s) to understand about you?

 • The content of your conversation: specific topics to discuss/not to discuss?